 I did my PhD in Philosophy at Stanford University with Peter Galison and Nancy Cartwright.
 My first academic position was at the University of California, Riverside.
 In 1998 I moved to the London School of Economics to join the department of Philosophy, Logic and Scientific Method.
 From 2002-2013 I was an ICREA at the UAB philosophy department.
 From 2005-2013 I was coordinator of the research group GRECC at the UAB.
 From 2009 - 2017 I was the founding Editor in Chief of the European Journal for Philosophy of Science, published by Springer.
-After a two-year soujourn in Canada (2013-2015) I returned to ICREA and joined the University of Barcelona and the LOGOS research group in July 2015.
-I am currently Director of the Barcelona Institute of Analytic Philosophy (BIAP), and in 2019 my long-awaited book Chance in the World was published by Oxford University Press.
+After a two-year sojourn in Canada (2013-2015) I returned to ICREA and joined the University of Barcelona and the LOGOS research group in July 2015.
+I am currently Director of the Barcelona Institute of Analytic Philosophy (BIAP), which recently became a María de Maeztu Unit of Excellence with funding for 2023-2026.

 My research has mostly addressed age-old metaphysical questions by examining the metaphysics of nature that flows from our best scientific theories.
 In particular, I work on the nature of space, time and motion as revealed by physics (especially, Einstein's theories of relativity); and on the nature of objective probability as revealed by its uses in many branches of science and other human activities.
-At present my active research interests include three traditional big issues in the philosophy of science: scientific realism (i.e., should we take our best scientific theories to be giving us the truth about the world?); the nature of the (physical) laws of nature; and the tension between the manifest notion of time from daily experience and time as portrayed in our best theories of physics.
-In addition, I am working on the arguments for the physical non-locality of nature based on quantum entanglement phenomena.
+My active research interests include these topics: scientific realism (i.e., should we take our best scientific theories to be giving us objective truth about the world?); how to understand quantum non-locality; and the connection between the descriptions of the world given in physics and the descriptions familiar from higher-level sciences and everyday experience.
+More recently, thanks to the Covid-19 pandemic responses, I have begun working on the objectivity of medical and epidemiological research.